 The chapel of St Nicholas is still preserved as a Grade 2 listed building.
 After a short spell as a temporary furniture store it is now the factory site of ICI Polymers Ltd. The high pointed windows on the west side are a remainder of its 163 years service as a Catholic chapel.

 St Michael’s boasts a light and attractive Parish Room behind the church.
 It measures 5.3 x 6.9 metres and its glass doors open on to the garden beyond.
+There are chairs for 30 people and 7 folding tables.

-However, parishioners are requested to refrain from parking in the numbered spaces during the week to avoid embarrassment.
+Parishioners are requested to refrain from parking in the numbered spaces during the week to avoid embarrassment.
 This even applies when there is a weekday Mass.

 Safeguarding documents can be accessed on the Clifton Diocese website.